-Unlike traditional AV, next-generation AV (NGAV) identifies malicious activity using a system-centered, technical approach that examines every process on an endpoint.
+Unlike traditional/ legacy anti virus, next-generation anti virus (NGAV) identifies malicious activity using a system-centered, technical approach that examines every process on an endpoint.
 This allows next-gen AV to proactively detect and block the tools and tactics hackers use to gain entry.
 While traditional AV is focused on detecting malware at the endpoint alone, NGAV addresses a larger range of modern threat scenarios including fileless and ransomware attacks.
 By looking at the whole context rather than just isolated incidents, next-gen AV offers a more effective means of recognising and deterring unknown malware and sophisticated attacks.
 This rich contextual information allows NGAV to understand the cause of the attack and thus prevent future ones.
 Rapid deployment and cloud access are also key features of next-gen AV.
 It offers increased endpoint detection, better response capabilities, and a greater number of preventative measures.
 In many cases, it can entirely replace traditional endpoint protection products.

 Focus On Behaviour, Not Identity

 The key is to prevent anything that can be prevented pre-execution and to deal with what cannot by looking at the behaviour of processes executing on the endpoint.
 This is effective because, despite the large and increasing number of malware variants, they operate in very similar ways.
 The number of malware behaviours is considerably smaller than the number of ways a malicious file might look, making this approach suitable for prevention and detection.

 With more effective technologies now available, enterprise customers need to consider the following benefits of moving away from legacy anti virus:

 1. Reduce Operational Costs